Cheryl-Lau/Cheryl-Lau.github.io/README.md

 Previously I obtained my MSc by Research degree at the University of York under the supervision of Dr. Emily Brunsden, where I worked on asteroseismology.
 I also completed my BSc degree at the University of York, because I loved ~~their mallards~~ their physics department.

 I am a Hongkonger but I spent more time living in the UK since 2015.
 Obsession with cats is usually what I am known for.
 Drawing is my hobby and I'm a big fan of Japanese anime.
-As an indoor-cat-person, sports are not my thing; the photo above shows a rare sighting of me standing in sunlight.
+As an indoor-cat-person, sports are not my thing.
+The photo above shows a rare sighting of me standing in sunlight.